Floating

 Let’s look at a few scenarios to better drive this concept home.

-Scenario 1: When an aspiring entrepreneur sets out to research their business idea, they rely on robust data and business plan examples as blueprints.
-They may use technologies to help automate data entry tasks.
+Scenario 1: When an entrepreneur sets out to research their business idea, they rely on robust data and business plan examples as blueprints.
 They research their target market’s core needs, top industry competitors, and the financials of starting and maintaining the business.

 Without this initial time investment, marketers struggle to understand how to design a marketing campaign aligned with their goals and the audience’s core needs.